Public holidays & compensation if they fall on the weekend, an international comparison

 Of course, this is not the only difference between the neighbouring countries when it comes to public holidays.
 In addition to a number of religious holidays, every country has one or several national holidays, such as King’s Day in the Netherlands (April 27), the Day of German Unity in Germany (October 3), the National Holiday Bastille Day in France (July 14), and the Day of the Republic in Italy (June 2).
 The United Kingdom also has “bank holidays”, official holidays on which banks and many other businesses are closed all day.
 The bank holidays fall on the first and last Monday of the month of May and the last Monday of the month of August.

 The Netherlands and the United Kingdom have the smallest number of public holidays in Europe!

 All in all, the Netherlands and the United Kingdom only have 8 official public holidays.
 Germany has 9, Belgium 10, and France and Italy come at the top of the list with 11 official public holidays.
 The differences are even bigger, as employees in some countries are entitled to compensation when a variable public holiday falls on the weekend, and employees in other countries are not.
-This will particularly be felt in 2021, as Christmas Day and Boxing Day fall on a Saturday and Sunday this year.

 In which countries are employees entitled to compensation?